Dot plot or heatmap of average gene expression in each identity

 Character.
 The color names for each identity of the active.ident metadata or in

 idents.
-IfNULL, uses Seurat's default colors.- show.idents.names.colors
+IfNULL, uses Seurat's default colors.- idents.colors.outer.border

 Logical.
 If